LtbLightning/ldk-node-flutter-workshop/INSTRUCTIONS.md

 ### Receive a payment

 In the Lightning Network, the standard way to request payments is by creating invoices.
 Invoices with a prefixed amount are most common and most secure, but invoices without a prefixed amount can also be created, they are generally called zero-amount invoices.
-Because we don't have any channels yet, we will use a receive via JIT channel.
+You can create both with LDK Node, through the `receive` and `receiveVariableAmount` functions of a `Bolt11Payment` instance.
+Because we don't have any channels yet, we will use a receive via JIT channel for now, using `receiveViaJitChannel` and `receiveVariableAmountViaJitChannel` respectively.

 In the app we use the BIP21 format, also known as unified QR codes.
 This format permits to encode both Bitcoin addresses and Lightning Network invoices in the same QR code.
 This can be used to share a Bitcoin address as a fallback in case the sender does not support Lightning payments.
 So the `generateInvoices` function should return both a Bitcoin address and a Lightning Network invoice as a tuple, so the app can generate a QR code with both.